Aung San: Legacy

-In 1962 the Burmese military, led by Ne Win, overthrew the civilian government in a coup and instituted military rule.
+In 1962, the Burmese military, led by Ne Win, overthrew the civilian government in a coup and instituted military rule.
 The Burmese military justified the legitimacy of their government partially by citing the legacy of Aung San in leading the country in WWII, when he was both a military and political leader.
 Following his coup Ne Win used official statements and propaganda to promote the idea that, as the leader of the armed forces and a member of the Thirty Comrades, he was the sole legitimate successor of Aung San.

 Banknotes featuring Aung San were first produced in 1958, ten years after his assassination.
 The practice continued until the uprising in 1988, when the government replaced his picture with scenes of Burmese life, possibly in an attempt to decrease the popularity of his daughter, Aung San Suu Kyi.
-In 2017 the Myanmar parliament voted 286–107 in favor of reinstating Aung San's image.
+In 2017, the Myanmar parliament voted 286–107 in favor of reinstating Aung San's image.
 The new 1,000-kyat notes bearing Aung San's image were produced and released to the public on 4 January 2020, a date chosen to mark the 72nd anniversary of Independence Day.

+In traditional Myanmar belief, fallen heroes have been portrayed as nats (deities) since ancient times.
+Following his assassination, some novels portrayed General Aung San as a nat.

+On 1 July 2026, the Tatmadaw demolished a statue of Aung San in South Okkalapa Township, Yangon, which prompted sharp accusations of attempting historical erasure.